oracle-livelabs/sprints/java/sprint-javasecurity/sprint-javasecurity.md

 XML signature secure validation mode enhances security when validating XML signatures.
 It enforces restrictions such as forbidding XSLT transforms, and limiting the number of elements.

 13. Enhancements in JDK 17
 Starting in JDK 17, XML signature secure validation mode is enabled by default, providing improved security.
-Additionally, SHA-1 XML signatures are now disabled by default as well, although users can re-enable SHA-1 at their own risk.
+Additionally, SHA-1 XML signatures are now disabled by default as well, although users can re-enable them at their own risk.

 14. Deprecate Weak Algorithms in Kerberos
 Weak encryption algorithms, including 3DES and RC4 Kerberos, have been deprecated in the JDK.
 They are disabled by default but users can re-enable them by adjusting configuration settings.